AdobeDocs/experience-manager-65.en/help/sites-authoring/content-fragments.md

 For example, for an image you can

-* Crop, rotate or flip the image.
+* Crop, rotate, or flip the image.
 * Add a title or alternative text.
 * Specify a size.
 * You can also configure the layout.